mtran-code/CS2120/README.md

 csv databases taken from assignment files and/or downloaded online.

-Several activity/assignment python files written incomplete by professor, completed by me.
+Several activity/assignment python files written incomplete by professor (empty functions), completed by me.